Wills and Trust Attorney Orange County, CA

 Secure your children’s future.
-Our Wills & Trust Attorney Orange County legal service is here to handle the drafting and full preparation of your documents.
+Our Wills and Trusts Attorney Orange County legal service is here to handle the drafting and full preparation of your documents.

-If you are looking for an Orange County Trust Attorney, the attorneys at Masson & Fatini are here to help.
+If you are looking for an experienced Orange County Trust Attorney, the attorneys at Masson & Fatini are here to help.
 We can advise you on the difference between a trust and will, and help you decide which, if not both should be prepared.
-Our attorneys can handle the drafting and full preparation of your documents, including both simple or complex wills or trusts.
+Our estate planning attorneys can handle the drafting and full preparation of your documents, including both simple or complex wills or trusts.
 We can additionally provide advice on your responsibilities if you have been selected as an Administrator or Trustee.
-If you have any questions or need assistance with any of these, please feel free to contact our office and our qualified attorneys and staff can assist you.
+If you have any questions or need assistance with any of these, please feel free to contact our Orange County office.
+Our qualified trust attorneys and staff can assist you with all the information you may need about wills and trust.

 The Difference Between Wills and Trusts

 You most likely have heard the term “will” and “trust” but may not know what those terms mean or the difference between a trust and will.
 Both terms are an aspect of estate planning.
-A “will” and a “trust” serve two different purposes but work side by side in a completed estate plan.
+A “will” and a “trust” serve two different purposes but work side by side in a completed estate plan created by estate planning attorneys.
 A will takes effect only after you die while a trust begins to function after its creation.

 If you were to ask 100 average people about the difference between a will and a trust, you’d likely to get 100 different answers.
 Even sophisticated people with experience in matters of estates and probate are likely to be unclear about many of the details on how these legal concepts work.
 When you add the factor that each state has different estate laws and also consider the federal regulations, there are easily thousands of pages of tax details.
 Your attempts to seek clarity on these matters may prove to be as difficult as selecting an engineering crew for the next moon mission.